jaantollander/masters-thesis/content/40_results.md

 Each figure consists of three subplots.
 The top subplot shows the total rate, the middle subplot shows the total rates of each user, and the bottom subplot shows the density plot of the total rates of each user.
 We use a logarithmic scale for the density due to the significant variations in the magnitude of the values and omit zeros from the plot.
+We plot densities as heatmaps consisting of time on the x-axis, buckets on the y-axis, and color on the z-axis.
 In the density plot, lighter color indicates more users, a darker color indicates fewer users, and no color indicates zero users.
 The resolution of the density plots, that is, the upper and lower bounds of the buckets, uses a logarithmic scale in base $10.$